Friday, September 15, 2017

 We hiked a bit on the Plain of 6 glaciers trail and came down around 4pm.
 We reached the shuttle stop and got into the shuttle.
 Just minutes later there was a huge line forming for the next shuttle.
 We were happy we had been lucky.
 The no show at Johnston canyon had been surprising but at a more popular spot we had had better luck!

-We wanted to drive to lake moraine but from the overflow parking it meant a drive back to Lake Louise.
-We decided to do lake moraine the next day first thing in the morning.
+We wanted to drive to Lake Moraine but from the overflow parking it meant a drive back to Lake Louise.
+We decided to do Lake Moraine the next day first thing in the morning.

 We returned back to our hotel.
 Our room was ready, quite a big suite with a balcony affording mountain views.